enaburekhan/Eric-Enaburekhan-Portfolio/README.md

 # My Portfolio
-This is my portfolio which show case my software development skills set and the jobs I have done so far Still work in progress...
+This is my portfolio which show case my software development skills set and the jobs I have done so far.
+Still work in progress...